manoritesandeep/manoritesandeep/README.md

 - 👀 I’m interested in ...
 Data Science - Data mining.
 - 🌱 I’m currently learning ...
 Python, Managerial Accounting
 - 💞️ I’m looking to collaborate on ...
 Business ventures
-- 📫 How to reach me ... good question!
+- 📫 How to reach me ...
+DM!

 <!---
 manoritesandeep/manoritesandeep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.